 You don’t need to appreciate the Opera to enjoy the beauty of the architecture and elegant decoration, which are stunning from both the outside and the inside.

 Of course, if you want to go and watch an Opera, you can do it as well!

 7- CATHEDRAL AND CHURCHES

-Another activity you can do which is perfect on a rainy day is to explore Paris’ numerous Cathedral and churches.
+Another activity you can do perfectly on a rainy day is exploring Paris’ numerous Cathedral and churches.
 With their fine architecture and beautiful stained glasses, they’re a pleasure for the eyes.

 Here are some you can visit:

 - Notre-Dame – I couldn’t possibly make a list without including the beautiful Notre-Dame – however, be careful the queue can be quite long.
 So not the best when it’s raining.